 With a plethora of career options and education fields available nowadays, students are confused and do not know how to select college courses.
 This is why it becomes important for them to analyze the future prospects of every course and understand how fruitful it will be to go ahead with the choice.

-Actuarial science requires dealing with unimaginable amount of data.
-This is why any country would readily hire personnel for protection of their investments.
+Actuarial science requires dealing with an unimaginable amount of data.
+This is why any country would readily hire personnel for the protection of their investments.